Pain management and nursing: more than just passing a pill

 This type results from acute trauma, injury process.
 Examples include incisional pain from surgery, trauma from an accident, or even a headache.

 This pain type results from injury to nerves or the nervous system.
 Examples of this type of pain would be that sharpshooting electrical pain that one experiences with nerve involvement from a ruptured disc or neuropathy.

 The third, or “other” classification, is a pain when neurological functions are out of sync, such as fibromyalgia.

 There are also different subtypes of pain and distinct categories that may be discussed separately in the future.

-One of the most important things for the nurse or any healthcare professional to remember is that pain isn’t just pain when the pain is chronic, persistent, or uncontrolled.
-The long term affects that pain brings about in the body and mind only add to the patient’s suffering.
-According to Tennent (2012), the effects of persistent uncontrolled pain on the body are deconditioning, hormonal and neuropsychiatric in nature.
+One of the most important things for a nurse or any healthcare professional to remember is that pain isn’t just pain when chronic, persistent, or uncontrolled.
+The long-term effects that pain brings about in the body and mind only add to the patient’s suffering.
+According to Tennent (2012), the effects of persistent uncontrolled pain on the body are deconditioning, hormonal, and neuropsychiatric in nature.